A-Trust/Handy-Signatur/README.md

 Handy-Signatur is a qualified remote signature which is triggered via signature password and a second authenticating factor (e.g. cellphone).

-Phonenumber, signature password and verification TAN must always be entered on A-Trust web pages starting with https://service.a-trust.at/mobile/, https://www.a-trust.at/mobile/ or https://www.handy-signatur.at/.
+Phonenumber, signature password and verification TAN must always be entered on A-Trust web pages starting with https://service.a-trust.at/mobile/, https://www.a-trust.at/mobile/.

 > Therefore it is not permitted to parse the web page or have it filled in automatically using a program/script.
 This is stated in the user agreement for mobile signature.